+At this time the winter 2023 meeting is planned for the Outer Banks, the spring meeting will be in Boone/Blowing Rock, and the fall meeting will be in Havelock (NC).
 Information about past and future Carolina Bird Club meetings can be found on its website at http://www.carolinabirdclub.org/meetings/

-The HCAS Birding Scholarship will award up to $700 to a college student or recent graduate, or up to four students/graduates who apply as a group, to help them attend a CBC meeting in either North or South Carolina during the 2020 calendar year.
+The HCAS Birding Scholarship will award up to $710 to a college student or recent graduate, or up to four students/graduates who apply as a group, to help them attend a CBC meeting in either North or South Carolina during the 2023 calendar year.
 Only currently-enrolled students or people who have graduated within one year of the CBC meeting may apply.
 Applicants must be 25-years-old or younger at the time of the meeting and live in or attend school in one of the five counties covered by HCAS (Alleghany, Ashe, Avery, Watauga and Wilkes counties).

-Amount: Up to $700 will be provided, with the following limits:
+Amount: Up to $710 will be provided, with the following limits:

-|Meeting registration ($30)||pay for up to 4 recipients (up to $120 total)|
+|Meeting registration ($35)||HCAS will pay for up to 4 recipients (up to $140 total)|

-|Hotel room ($300)||pay for one room for three nights (up to $300)|
+|Hotel room ($400)||HCAS will pay for one room for three nights (up to $400)|

-|Evening banquet ($30)||pay for up to 4 recipients (up to $120 total)|
+|Evening banquet ($30)||HCAS will pay for up to 4 recipients if held (up to $120 total)|

-|Gas stipend ($40)||provide a check to cover this expense|
+|Gas stipend ($50)||HCAS will provide a check to cover this expense|

-Applications are due by November 23, 2019, and the person(s) selected will be announced by November 27.
+Applications are due by November 5, 2022, and the person(s) selected will be announced by November 12.
 Funds will be available in time to be used for registration for the selected meeting.